Luc Economides: 2020–2021 season

 With the COVID-19 pandemic greatly limiting international competition, Economides' only event of the year was the Master's de Patinage, where he placed eighth.

 2021–2022 season

 Economides began the season by winning the silver medal at the Master's de Patinage.
 He made his international season debut at the 2021 CS Finlandia Trophy, placing eleventh.
 He then went on to win gold at the International Cup of Nice before closing his season with a bronze medal at the French Figure Skating Championships behind Kévin Aymoz and Adam Siao Him Fa.

 2022–2023 season

 Economides started the season with a sixth-place finish at the 2022 CS Lombardia Trophy.
 He then went on to win gold and silver at the Master's de Patinage and the International Cup of Nice, respectively.

 Making his senior Grand Prix debut at the 2022 Grand Prix de France, Economides scored personal best short program, free skating, and combined total scores.
 He finished sixth overall.

+2023–2024 season

+Opening the season at the 2023 CS Budapest Trophy, Economides was seventh.
+Appearing on the Grand Prix for the second consecutive season at the Grand Prix de France, Economides placed sixth overall.
+He expressed satisfaction with his performance, as well as at having fulfilled his ambition of getting a second Grand Prix, the 2023 NHK Trophy.
+He went on to finish tenth in Japan.

+After winning the silver medal at the French Championships, Economides received his first ISU championship assignments, placing fifteenth at the 2024 European Championships and twenty-first at the 2024 World Championships.

+2024–2025 season

+Economides began the season in August by competing at the 2024 CS Cranberry Cup International, where he won the silver medal.
+He would then go on to win silver at the 2024 Master's de Patinage behind François Pitot.

+Competing on the 2024–25 Grand Prix circuit, Economides finished eleventh at 2024 Skate Canada International and tenth at the 2024 Grand Prix de France.

+In late December, he won the bronze medal at the 2025 French Championships.